-The SWAP Plan is provided to certain revenue producers, officers, and key administrative employees, whereby a certain percentage of their incentive compensation is deferred as defined by the Plan into stock units of the Parent with a 25% matching contribution by our company.
+The SWAP Plan is provided to certain revenue producers, officers, and key administrative employees, whereby a certain percentage of their incentive compensation is deferred as defined by the Plan into stock units of the Parent.
 Participants may elect to defer up to an additional 15% of their incentive compensation with a 25% matching contribution.
-Units generally vest over a three- to seven-year period and are distributable upon vesting or at future specified dates.
+Units generally vest over a three- to five-year period and are distributable upon vesting or at future specified dates.
 Deferred compensation costs are amortized on a straight-line basis over the vesting period.
 Elective deferrals are 100% vested.

 Additionally, the SWAP Plan allows our financial advisors who achieve certain levels of production, the option to defer a certain percentage of their gross commissions.
-As stipulated by the SWAP Plan, the financial advisors have the option to: 1) defer 4% of their gross commissions into stock units of the Parent with a 25% matching contribution, or 2) defer up to 2% in mutual funds, which earn a return based on the performance of index mutual funds as designated by our company or a fixed income option.
-The mutual fund deferral option does not include a company match.
-Financial advisors may elect to defer an additional 1% of gross commissions into stock units of the Parent with a 25% matching contribution.
+As stipulated by the SWAP Plan, the financial advisors have the option to: 1) defer 4% of their gross commissions into stock units of the Parent with a 25% matching contribution and may elect to defer an additional 1% of their gross commissions into stock units of the Parent with a 25% matching contribution, or 2) defer up to 2% of their gross commissions into stock units of the Parent with a 25% matching contribution and up to 2% of their gross commissions that will earn a return based on the performance of index mutual funds as designated by our company or a fixed income option.
 Financial advisors have no ownership in the mutual funds.
-Included in investments in the consolidated statement of financial condition at June 30, 2014 are investments in mutual funds of \$17.9 million that were purchased by our company to economically hedge, on an after-tax basis, its liability to the financial advisors who choose to base the performance of their return on the index mutual fund option.
-At June 30, 2014, the deferred compensation liability related to the mutual fund option of \$14.6 million is included in accrued compensation in the consolidated statement of financial condition.
+Included in investments in the consolidated statement of financial condition at December 31, 2014 are investments in mutual funds of \$18.1 million that were purchased by our company to economically hedge, on an after-tax basis, its liability to the financial advisors who choose to base the performance of their return on the index mutual fund option.
+At December 31, 2014, the deferred compensation liability related to the mutual fund option of \$15.7 million is included in accrued compensation in the consolidated statement of financial condition.